colene/express-add-ons-docs/src/pages/api/classes/Editor.md

 ▸ **loadBitmapImage**(`bitmapData`): `Promise`<[`BitmapImage`](../interfaces/BitmapImage.md)\>

-Creates a bitmap image ResourceCollection, which can be displayed in the document by passing it to createBitmapImage() to create a CropGroup node.
+Creates a bitmap image ResourceCollection, which can be displayed in the document by passing it to createImageContainer() to create a CropGroup node.
 The same BitmapImage can be used to create multiple CropGroups.

 #### Parameters